 23. Are flagging and registration services included in the maritime related services ban?
+Last update: 4 February 2023

 Yes.
 Flagging and registration services are prohibited for a vessel involved in the transportation of Russian oil, except if it adheres to the price cap.